-Bring renewed hope to couples trying to survive the challenges of incarceration
+Bring hope to couples trying to survive the challenges of incarceration.

 Incarceration puts a terrible strain on marriages.
 A 2004 study ("Incarceration, Marriage, and Family Life," Princeton University) shows that prisoners attain the 50 percent divorce rate of the free-world population in about one-third the time.